University of Minnesota School of Journalism and Mass Communication: 1999 renovation

-Modern Murphy
+Modern building

 Murphy Hall today is 27000 sqft in total, encompassing five floors.
 The redesigned basement now features the Eric Sevareid Library, named after the former CBS broadcast journalist and SJMC alum (B.A.
 1935), and a digital resource lab.
 The library features a selection of magazines and newspapers from across the country, trade-related journals and books, study areas and eight computers for student use.
 The lab has 52 computers for student use, video equipment for checkout and a recording studio, as well as areas for lectures.
 On the first floor, there is a 148-seat auditorium and various offices, including the student services office.
 The second and third floors house classrooms, faculty offices and areas for research.
 The fourth floor is home to the Silha Center for the Study of Media Ethics and Law, named after SJMC alum Otto Silha (B.A.
 1940).
 The center, which has been around since 1984, is directed by Jane Kirtley.
 As planned for in 1939, Murphy Hall connects with Vincent Hall, the nearby math building, via multiple skyways and a tunnel.
 Between the two buildings and underneath part of the walkway is a courtyard, which features seating and a small fountain.
 As of 2007, the Minnesota Daily, one of the nation's largest student-run newspapers and the fourth-largest paper in Minnesota, no longer has an office in Murphy Hall, though many of its employees take journalism classes in the building.